MariamSaied/ams-microgateway/README.md

 The challenge we are having here is having state-full microservice having accounts stored in a Map which has a key representing the account number and the value containing the account details.

-The challenge is to maintain the persistence of the accounts info while having multiple requests represented as multiple threads accessing singleton Dao class.
+The challenge is to maintain the consistency of the accounts info while having multiple requests represented as multiple threads accessing singleton Dao class.

 ## Solutions proposed

-To maintain persistence across all the concurrent transaction over money transfer API and the API which gets the account info that waits if there's a concurrent money transfer API until it finish used:
+In order maintain consistency across all the concurrent transaction over money transfer API and the API which gets the account info that waits if there's a concurrent money transfer API until it finish used:
  - ReentrantReadWriteLock is used to lock the blocks which access reading and writing operations so if there is a reading operation concurrent with writing operation it shall wait until the writing thread finish.
 Only one locker used over the map to save the memory while we could create lockers with the same numbers of the accounts we have to minimize the locking scope but it would absolutely be not memory efficient.

  - Synchronized method is used to lock the account object so whenever two threads accessing the same objects at writing time they shall wait in a queue but we won't maintain any reading operations.